 Don’t just focus on premium alone

 In the final summation, you want an insurer who will be there when the chips are down.
-So to nickel and dime yourself on home insurance in the name of saving a buck can sometimes be penny wise and pound foolish.
+So going with a company that offers you an ultra-low premium just to save a buck can sometimes be penny wise and pound foolish.

 The former is open to anyone who meets their stringent qualifications, while the latter is only open to military members and their families.

 The thing with both Amica and USAA is that they may not always have the best premiums, but they routinely have the best customer service in survey after survey.
 And that’s what really matters when you have a catastrophic loss and need to be made whole again.